ksu-auv-team/2023-2024/control_console/Developer Notes.md

   - Send Get requests on load
     - Useful if user refreshes page or auv is already powered on
     - Do nothing if there is no response from server
+  - beforeUnmount() -> beforeunload dialog to ask user if they want to refresh
 - AUV Power Switch
     - Send POST request to turn on/off sub & wait for response
     - When powering off, use dialog to ask if user wants to turn off sub